 *Please note that not all states allow for online classes for domestic violence for legal purposes.
 Please get prior approval to take this class online prior to registering to ensure it will meet your specific requirements

 Domestic Violence is the repeated abusive behavior by one person in a relationship to control another.
-It is not limited to physical assault but can include stalking, isolation, psychological and financial abuse.
+It can mean physical aggression as well harassment, stalking, domineering, intimidation, emotional abuse and economic deprivation.

-An individual does not necessarily need to be physically aggressive to be considered an abuser, but can be someone who deprives the partner financially, someone who purposely isolates the partner from friends and family, or someone who intimidates with disparaging remarks.
-It can also describe a person who continuously shows up where the partner is, unannounced, to check that the partner is telling the truth, or reads all incoming email, phone calls and texts.
+An individual does not necessarily need to be physically violent to be considered an abuser, but can be someone who deprives the partner financially, someone who purposely isolates the partner from friends and family, or someone who uses putdowns and name-calling for intimidation purposes.
+It also describes an intimate partner who won’t give you personal freedom.
+He follows you places against your will.

 2. Statistics on Domestic Violence in the United States are shocking.

-Domestic violence is the leading cause of injury to women in the United States.
+Domestic Abuse causes more injuries to women in the U.S. then car accidents, muggings and rapes combined.
 Women are generally on the receiving end of domestic violence.
 85% of domestic violence victims are women.
 Women from 20 – 24 years of age are the most likely to be abused.
-An estimated 1.3 million women are victims of physical abuse by an intimate partner each year.
+Approximately 1.3 million women are physically assaulted by intimate partners each year.
 Each day in America approximately 3 women are murdered by boyfriends or spouses.
-Studies show that up to 10 million children witness some form of domestic abuse each year.
+Studies show that up to 10 million children witness some form of domestic violence each year.

 Intimate partner violence affects individuals of all races, ethnicities, and educational backgrounds.
 However, studies show that people with annual income below $25,000 are at a 3-times higher risk of intimate partner violence than people with income over $50,000.
-People with lower incomes tend to report domestic violence cases¸ while higher income individuals tend to keep the information to themselves.
-Statistics also show that citizens of urban areas reported higher levels of domestic abuse than in suburban areas.
-Furthermore, African-American women face higher numbers of domestic violence than white women, and American-Indian women are assaulted at a rate more than double that of women of other races.
-A significant fact is that most cases of domestic violence, regardless of income level, are never reported!
+Individuals with lower income levels are more likely to report a domestic assault.
+Statistics also show that citizens of urban areas reported more domestic abuse than in suburban areas.
+Furthermore, African-American women face higher rates of domestic violence than white women, and American-Indian women are victimized at a rate more than double that of women of other races.
+Unfortunately, only about 50% of domestic violence incidents are reported.

-4. What is the impact of domestic abuse on children?
+4. I’m worried about the impact of this abuse on our kids.

-Over 3 million children are exposed to parental abuse each year.
+At least 3 million children per year witness some form of domestic abuse.
 There are definitely increased risks for children who live with domestic violence in their homes.
 These risks include being physically abused, mentally intimidated, neglected and exposed to violence.
 Children exposed to this environment have increased levels of disobedience, anger, fear and anxiety.
 It is important that children are protected from this behavior by either permanent removal from the situation or by having the abuser take DV classes for change and reform.

-The purpose of the class is to educate the client about issues related to domestic assault with the goal of eliminating the violence and abuse.
+The purpose of the class is to educate the student about issues related to domestic assault with the goal of stopping the behavior.
 Course topics cover an explanation of what describes domestic violence, how to recognize the signs, how to stop the behavior and how to stop the cycle of violence.
-Customer feedback overwhelmingly agrees that taking the class is life changing and in some cases life saving.
+Individuals who have taken the course have expressed that upon completion, they have a whole new perspective on life and how to approach relationships.

 6. The court has mandated that I take a Domestic Violence class.
 Where should I start?

-There are many people who claim to be authorities.
+There are many people who claim to be professionals.
 Be sure to choose a class designed by a Certified Anger Management therapist.
-Look for someone like Dr. Ari Novick who specializes in the field of anger and stress management as these are factors of domestic violence.
+Look for someone like Dr. Ari Novick who has expertise in the field of anger and stress management since these are topics directly involved with domestic abuse.
 Dr. Novick has also been trained in drug, alcohol and tobacco prevention, socialization skills, legal awareness, communication and problem solving techniques, conflict management and resolution, assertion training, and is a certified anger management facilitator and trainer.
 Dr. Novick has combined this expertise to offer quality education and training to Domestic Violence Class clients.

-9. Can I speak with someone if I have questions while taking the class
+9. Is there a real person I can speak with if I have questions?

 10. How long do I have to finish the class?

 Our classes are meant to be self-paced.
-You can log-on and off as frequently as you wish and the computer holds your spot.
+You can log-on and off as often as you would like and the computer holds your spot.
 We don’t enforce a finish time.
 The deadline is based on your schedule and court requirements.
-For example, you can sit down and get the 8 hour class done in one day, or break it up over 2 weekends.
+For example, you can sit down and get the 8 hour class done in one day, or log-in for a half an hour a day over the period of a few weeks.

 11. Who will know I am taking this class?

-Taking this course is completely private.
-Enrolling in classes online alleviates the stress of others seeing you physically attending a domestic abuse class.
-The only people who need to know are your legal advisors and the court system.
+This is a totally anonymous situation.
+Online classes are unlike classrooms in that nobody else sees you are attending.
+The only people who must know are your lawyers and the court system.
 You will never receive any unsolicited phone calls from the AJ Novick Group.
-All your log-in and identity information is highly protected with our state of the art online security system.
+Our state of the art online security system protects all your personal identification information.